sxm13/CoREMOF_tools/README.md

 This API includes tools developed to collect, curate, and classify Computation-Ready, Experimental MOF database.
 a.
 You need to install the [CSD software and python API](https://downloads.ccdc.cam.ac.uk/documentation/API/installation_notes.html) before downloading the full CoRE MOF database.
 b.
 For using CoREMOF.calculation.Zeopp, you need to input `conda install -c conda-forge zeopp-lsmo` to install Zeo++.
 c.
 For using CoREMOF.get_mofid, you need to install MOFid following the [manual](https://snurr-group.github.io/mofid/compiling/#installation).
+d.
+For using CoREMOF.mof_check, you need to install MOFChecker by input `pip install git+https://github.com/sxm13/mofchecker_2.0.git@main`.

 #### Examples
 Available at [Github](https://github.com/mtap-research/CoRE-MOF-Tools/tree/main/tests/examples) and [CoRE MOF Website](https://mof-db.pusan.ac.kr/API) to view examples.